2026 IERE-KEPCO Seoul Energy Equation Workshop

 If you cannot use the online forms, please download the appropriate file below and submit it to the IERE Central Office via email (office@iere.jp).

-Important Note for Online Participants: Access details (meeting link, ID, password) will be sent to your registered email address approximately one week before the event.
+For Online Participants: Access information (meeting link, ID, and password) will be sent to your registered email approximately one week before the event.

 Payment